light-tech/ROS2-On-iOS/MACOS.md

  4. Once again, `rviz_ogre_vendor` won't pass all CMake variables to `OGRE`.
 So change its `CMakeLists.txt` to pass along `-DCMAKE_PREFIX_PATH=$ros2SystemDependenciesPath` as well where it can find the dependencies such as `freetype`.

     Likewise for `orocos_kdl_vendor` which relies on `Eigen3Config.cmake` located in `$ros2SystemDependenciesPath`.

+    The package `libcurl_vendor` by default have a lot of dependencies so either disable most of them or build those you want.

     Also, disable `python_orocos_kdl_vendor` and `rviz_visual_testing_framework`.